qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 A balancing valve controls the static resistance and is preset due to big circuits requires higher flow to the a room.
 The on/off valve is in a conventional control system "on" when a temperature is below the reference temperature and "off" when above the reference temperature.

+The agent will minimum have the ability to control the temperature of the water flowing out of the mixing unit and maximum have the ability to control the mixing unit and the on/off valves depending on the test level.

 ### AI
-From the command prompt the user can specify size of input (depending on the chosen environment), hidden, and output layer and choose to run with one or two hidden layers.
+From the command prompt the user can specify which environment he/she wants to control, size of hidden layer(s) and other parameter variables specified in [How To Run](#how/to/run).
 Architecture of the Q-network is shown in Figure 2.

 <p align="center">
   <img src="images/deep_with_TL.svg" height="500" />